 FREE shipping to on qualifying orders when you spend or more, processed by Ossila BV.
 All prices ex.
 VAT.
 Qualifying orders ship free worldwide!
 Fast, secure, and backed by the Ossila guarantee.
 It looks like you are visiting from , click to shop in or change country.
-Orders to the EU are processed by our EU subsidiary.
+Orders to the EU are processed by our EU office.

 It looks like you are using an unsupported browser.
 You can still place orders by emailing us on info@ossila.com, but you may experience issues browsing our website.
 Please consider upgrading to a modern browser for better security and an improved browsing experience.

-Perovskite Solar Cells: Perovskite Materials and Transport Layers
+Perovskite Solar Cell Structure and Layers

-Over the past 10 years, perovskite solar cells (PSCs) have achieved record efficiencies of 25.5% single junction solar cells (as of 20211) and these efficiencies are rising impressively.
-This is in part due to their inherently low defect densities, tuneable bandgaps (making them perfect for tandem solar cells in conjunction with silicon-PV) and impressive optical and electronic properties.
+Over the past 10 years, perovskite solar cells (PSCs) have achieved record efficiencies of 26.1% single junction solar cells (as of 20231).
+These efficiencies continue to rise due to perovskite's inherently low defect densities, tuneable bandgaps (making them perfect for tandem solar cells in conjunction with silicon-PV) and impressive optical and electronic properties.
+Perovskite solar cells can be almost completely solution processed and are compatible with roll-to-roll processing methods.

-Perovskite solar cells need several layers to effectively separate and extract charge.
-However, in its most basic terms, a planar PSC needs an absorbing perovskite layer sandwiched in between two charge transport layers (one to extract electrons and one to "extract holes").
+Perovskite solar cells need several layers in order to absorb light, then separate and extract charge.
+In basic terms, a planar PSC needs an absorbing perovskite layer sandwiched in between a hole transport layer and an electron transport layer.

 Good charge transport layers extract charge efficiently, while decreasing recombination losses at the transport layer/perovskite interface that may lower VOC2.